aaronmckinstry706/kaggle-fisheries-monitoring/README.md

     ```
     All of the training data downloaded should be in the training directory "data/train" and its subdirectories.
 The script automatically performs a random (stratified) sampling of the training set and puts those images into the validation directory (do not worry about this being problematic during multiple runs; the script re-combines all images into the train directory during every run before doing a train/validation split).
 3. Create a config file by copying the config_template.txt file into the a new file "config.txt".
 Then, modify the values in the config file as desired.
 (They are hyperparameters: initial learning rate, etc.; this is also where the train and validation directories are defined, so if you prefer different names or locations for those directories, you may change them here--but make sure that both the validation and train directories contain one subdirectory for each of the 8 classes).
-4. Run unit tests to make sure all the code is working properly on your system: `python utilities_test`.
+4. Run unit tests to make sure all the code is working properly on your system: `python utilities_test`, `python config_test`, etc. for any name ending in "`_test`".
 5. Run the script: `python train_and_test_network.py`.
+6. If, at any point, you think step size should be lowered, you can manually adjust its value by changing the floating point number in the file `learning_rate.input`.
+(This file is created soon after you run the script the first time.)

 ## Output

 The output will be written to the log file "script_log.txt", and to standard output.
-The output includes the following:
-* for each epoch:
-    * the number of seconds the epoch took,
-    * the average training loss over all batches in the epoch,
-    * and the network's validation loss after the epoch is finished;
+A series of graphs will contain the following information:
-* and the gradient with respect to each batch during training.
+* gradient norm for each gradient descent step;
+* validation set and training set performance (cross entropy loss) over time;
+* and (I think) one other metric that I don't recall.